-Manageable accidents in Australia may be difficult to treat in other countries where hospital quality and doctor training lacks.
-Many travellers have died overseas during simple procedures, largely due to secondary infections.
+Many travellers have died overseas during simple procedures due to secondary infections.

 Even being a doctor myself, albeit a bit less experienced than I am now, I took my family to our GP before leaving.

-We received all the proper vaccines for Nepal, including for hepatitis A, typhoid and rabies.
-The latter was especially important for us as children are at higher risk of being bitten by animals, making them more likely to be exposed to the virus.
+We received all the proper vaccines for Nepal, including for hepatitis A, typhoid, and rabies.
+The latter was essential for us as children are at higher risk of being bitten by animals, making them more likely to be exposed to the virus.

-Luckily we didn’t need anti-malarial medications as there are none suitable for children as young as ours.
+Luckily we didn’t need anti-malarial medications as none are suitable for children as young as ours.

-Top tips: See your GP early as some vaccines need to be given up to two months before you travel.
-And don’t forget to bring along your itinerary – any good GP can advise on the right precautions for each destination.
+See your GP early, as you must get some vaccines up to two months before travel.
+And don’t forget to bring along your itinerary – any good GP can advise on the proper precautions for each destination.